Victoryismine52/mining-syndicate-platform/packages/code-explorer/Tech_Lead-Jordan_Rowe.md

 ## 🔄 Status

-- **Past:** Converted `scan.js` utilities into the `/code-explorer/api/functions` endpoint and added class method and default-export support with tagging.
+- **Past:** Extended `scan.js` to capture class methods and default-exported functions with tagging.
-- **Current:** Refining unit tests and tooling around the enhanced function scanner.
+- **Current:** Finalizing tests and type checks for the enhanced scanner.
-- **Future:** Investigate incremental parsing and broaden coverage to additional AST patterns.
+- **Future:** Explore incremental parsing strategies and optimize class method indexing.